VST/AU plug-in doesn't appear in Live's Browser

 First, read these guides on how to install plug-ins correctly:

 - Recommendations for using VST plug-ins on Windows

 - Recommendations for using AU and VST plug-ins on Mac

-It's important to allow Live to index new devices for a few minutes after launching Live 11.1 for the first time.
-If a device doesn't show up after a restart, reset Live's database as explained here.
+It's important to allow Live to index new devices for a few minutes after launching Live 11.1 and above for the first time.

 In case a plug-in is not showing up in Live after you've installed it, take the following steps:

 - 1. Make sure you've installed the plug-in to the correct location

 - 2. Turn the plug-in folder off and on again

 - 3. Make sure you've installed the correct bit-depth (32-bit or 64-bit)

 - 4. Make sure the plug-in is supported on your Operating System